halliefuchs/halliefuchs.github.io/README.md

-# Data Visualisation: Hallie Fuchs
+# Data Visualisations: Hallie Fuchs

-A collection of all data visualisation projects I have learned in this course
+## This page serves as a place to collect all data visualization projects I have created during my data visualization course at Lehigh University.

 # ABOUT ME